cmints/cmints/README.md

 CMS created with the internationalization in mind

 **Note:** CMintS is under extensive beta development.
-Contributions will speed up the development especially if they are in form of Bugreports, Documentation updates and Content Translations.
+Contributions in form of Bugreports, Documentation updates and Content Translations will help to boost the development speed up.
 Thanks for stars and word spreading.❤️

 ## Dependencies
 - [NodeJs](https://nodejs.org/en/download/)